Skip to main content

 Learning Environment

-Students will access lessons through the CodeHS platform and perform activities directly within the Unity game engine.
-Students and instructors will need to sign up for and download the Unity game engine in order to complete this course.
-Steps to do so are included within this course.
+Students will access lessons through the CodeHS platform and perform activities directly within the Unity Editor.
+Students and instructors will need to sign up for a Unity account and download Unity Hub and Unity Editor in order to complete this course.
+Find out more in our Unity: Technical Help and Troubleshooting article.

 Prerequisites